eeros-project/sim-eeros/README.md

    * getOutChannel(): return shared_ptr to output channel of your device
 1. add channels to SimDevice.hpp (see sim::Reflect<bool> reflectDigOut)
 1. call run() of your newly added channels in SimDevice::run(): only with this your device run() is executed
-1. add identifier string to available functions
+1. add identifier string to available simFeatures in SimDevice.hpp
 1. add entries to SubDeviceNumber-Enum in SimDevice.hpp with your desired subdevice number for your sim-device
-1. add getInChannel() and getOutChannel() of your device type to getLogicChannel() or getRealChannel() in SimDevice.cpp
+1. add getInChannel() and getOutChannel() of your device type to getLogicChannel() or getRealChannel() in SimDevice.cpp accordingly